Math4NL Community Event

 How does it work?

-Five speakers will pitch their case and/or question.
+Five speakers from the industry or academia will pitch their case and/or question.
 In an open space set up you can connect with the speakers and other participants to discuss the case and share ideas to solve the question.
 You will be able to move around to join other discussions or start a new one.

 12:30 Check-in and lunch